mako-framework/docs/03_command_line/02_commands.md

 ```
 {.language-none}

-> Note that dash and underscore separated option and argument names are converted to camel case before being passed to the execute method.
+> Note that dash and underscore separated option names are converted to camel case before being passed to the execute method.
 E.g. `--foo-bar` becomes `$fooBar`.

 Options can also be used as boolean flags.